kreijack/bombrowser/tests/TESTS.md

 - repeat the steps above until the appearing of the dialog
 - press select

-Expected results #3: The Revise/copy windows appears
+Expected results #3: The Copy/revise windows appears

 Passed: [X]

 ### Test 8.3 - date dialog
+INtegrated in 8.4

+### Test 8.4 - Copy/revise code window
 Test description
 - insert code 820040 in the "BOMBrowser codes list" window
 - press search
-- press the right mouse button on the first entry and select "Revise/copy code..." command
+- press the right mouse button on the first entry and select "Copy/revise code..." command
-- A "BOM Browser select date dialog" appears; double click on the first entry
+- A "BOM Browser select date dialog" appears; double click on the *first* entry

+Expected result:
-Expected results: The Revise/copy windows appears
+- The Copy/revise windows appears
+- the "old-Iter" are the same as the one selected in the "Select date" window

 Passed: [X]

-### Test 8.4 - Revise/copy code window
+### Test 8.5 - Copy/revise code window
 Test description
 - insert code 820040 in the "BOMBrowser codes list" window
 - press search
-- press the right mouse button on the first entry and select "Revise/copy code..." command
-- A "BOM Browser select date dialog" appears; double click on the *first* entry
-- The Revise/copy windows appears

-Expected results: the "old-Iter" are the same as the one selected in the "Select date" window

-Passed: [ ]

-### Test 8.5 - Revise/copy code window
-Test description
-- insert code 820040 in the "BOMBrowser codes list" window
-- press search
-- press the right mouse button on the first entry and select "Revise/copy code..." command
+- press the right mouse button on the first entry and select "Copy/revise code..." command
 - A "BOM Browser select date dialog" appears; double click on the *second* entry
-- The Revise/copy windows appears
+- The Copy/revise windows appears

 Expected results: the "Iter" are the same as the one selected in the "Select date" window

 Passed: [X]

-### Test set 8.6 - Revise/copy code window
+### Test set 8.6 - Copy/revise code window

 Prepratory steps:
 - insert code 820040 in the "BOMBrowser codes list" window
 - press search
-- press the right mouse button on the first entry and select "Revise/copy code..." command
+- press the right mouse button on the first entry and select "Copy/revise code..." command
 - A "BOM Browser select date dialog" appears; double click on the *first* entry
-- The Revise/copy windows appears
+- The Copy/revise windows appears

 #### Test 8.6.1 - Cancel
 Test description: press Cancel button